s0lst1c3/keyboardsnitch/README.md

 ###Option 2 - Inject Script Tag

-Should you want to inject script tag instead of raw source code, __keyboardsnitch__ makes it easy to do that too. __keyboardsnitch__ can serve the keylogger as a JavaScript file without any additional configuration.
+Should you want to inject a script tag instead of raw source code, __keyboardsnitch__ makes it easy to do that too. __keyboardsnitch__ can serve the keylogger as a JavaScript file without any additional configuration.

 To generate a script tag linking to the keylogger, use the following command: